Family Objects

 • Link Functions: It must specify the link functions associated with each parameter.

-• Density Function: A d() function must be provided to evaluate the (log-)density of the distribution.
+• Probability Density Function: A pdf() function must be provided to evaluate the (log-)density of the distribution.

 Optionally, a family object can include functions to calculate the log-likelihood, random number generation, cumulative distribution function (CDF), and quantile function.